Low-Mass dark matter (in)direct detection with inelastic scattering: Decay spectrum of excited DM

 \section{Decay spectrum of excited DM}

 If dark matter scatters endothermically, it is possible for the heavier state produced by this interaction to decay back to the lighter state.
 If this decay proceeds through the production of a photon within the detector, then the decay photon can mimic an electron recoil~\cite{Bell:2020bes}.
 In the case where dark matter is non-relativistic, then this signal is nearly monoenergetic, with $E \sim \delta \equiv m_{\chi_2} - m_{\chi_1} \ll m_{\chi_1}$.
+A similar process where the dark matter directly decays to photons can produce a near monoenergetic peak, smeared by the Doppler effect~\cite{Bessho:2022yyu}.

 We consider the decay process $\chi_2 \rightarrow \chi_1 \gamma$, where we assume that the angular distribution is isotropic, in the rest frame of the parent particle.
 This process can arise from a magnetic dipole moment interaction.
 We can then find the photon spectrum using the results of~\cite{Boddy:2016hbp}.
 Although that paper was focused on the indirect detection of dark matter decay, the results are just as relevant here.
 Interestingly, these results may, in fact, even be more useful in the context of the decay of the excited state within a direct detection experiment, since direct detection experiments tend to have better energy resolution than indirect detection experiments.